w3c-cg/dataspaces/README.md

 # Specification 'dataspaces'

 This is the repository for dataspaces.
-You're welcome to contribute!
-Let's make the Web rock our socks off!